 STRONG CUSTOMER AUTHENTICATION

-One of the most important changes for organisations’ compliance processes refers to Strong Customer Authentication (SCA), which came into force as of 14 September 2019.
+One of the most important changes for organisations’ compliance processes refers to Strong Customer Authentication (SCA), which came into force on 14 September 2019.

 To comply with the SCA requirement, payment transactions processed within the EU – excluding a restricted number of exceptions to allow for “frictionless flow” – need for the customer’s identity to be verified using at least 2 of the following: